-To me, the phrase "uncontested divorce" means two separate things.
+To me, the phrase means two separate things:

-Second it means that there is no disagreement as to any of the financial issues or child related issues or any other issues, and that these issues are resolved and are not being "contested."
+Secondly, it means that there is no disagreement as to any of the financial issues, child related issues, or any other issues, and that these issues have been resolved and are not being contested.